 This project was to develop and build a wireless measurement technique to measure the total variance of the mate surface of the wing of a large Cargo aircraft and 3-axis (of which 2 axes are linear and one is polar) milling machine that is very small and easily portable that will remove all the variance from the four corner fittings.
-After the measurements are taken, the cutting tool is attached to the holding fixture, and turned on.
+After the measurements are taken, the cutting tool is attached to the holding fixture and turned on.
 The system does not require anything of the operator – it knows how to make the cut to the proper depth exclusively from the GripGage data.
 Cut time is typically 5-10 minutes and does not require any operator intervention during that time.
-Trading off minimizing size and weight while maximizing speed and accuracy were a key part of the design challenge.
+Trading off minimizing size and weight while maximizing speed and accuracy was a key part of the design challenge.

 The MiniMill’s Ingenious Design

 The wing uses an ingenious design where all the manufacturing tolerances are accumulated to the mating surface that is made sacrificially thick.
 Measurements of each of the wing nodes to a reference plane are made to determine the optimal material removal of all the wing nodes to achieve the lightest weight yet strongest fitting that will provide a perfectly planar surface for the mate, perpendicular to the airflow.
 These measurements and the calculations to determine the cut depth were automated from the manual method used previously.

 The system consists of a controller cabinet that house all the motion control system.
 The MiniMill resides in a cradle on top of it when not in use.
 A cable connects the controller to the MiniMill.
 The MiniMill weighs about 100 pounds and includes a balancer to help put it in place.